reshamas/fastai_deeplearn_part1/lessons/lesson_5_x.md

 ## Homework
 - practice the thing you're least familiar with

-Watch end of video a few times to understand
+Watch end of video a few times to understand, at 01:30